 With the current exchange rate, the TWD rate is about 0.13% cheaper than if you pay in US Dollars.

 Buy EVA Miles and Save

 EVA Air utilizes a zone-based award chart.
-There are several times where buying EVA miles could save money compared to paying a cash rate.
+There are several times when buying EVA miles could save money compared to paying a cash rate.
 Let's take a look at a couple of scenarios where buying miles could make sense.

 United Airlines Transcontinental in Polaris Business Class

 - Redemption Rate: 3.8 cents per mile

 - Cost to Buy 29,000 miles (at 2.58¢ per mile): $748

 US to Europe in Business Class on any Star Alliance Carrier